9th8/up-to-date-real-world-haskell/0-why-haskell.md

 When we consider runtime performance, Haskell almost always has a huge advantage.
-Code compiled by the Glasgow Haskell Compiler (GHC) is typically between 20 and 60 times faster than code run through a dynamic language\'s interpreter.
+Code compiled by the Glasgow Haskell Compiler (GHC) is typically between 20 and 60 times faster than code run through a dynamic language's interpreter.
 GHC also provides an interpreter, so you can run scripts without compiling them.

 Another big difference between dynamically typed languages and Haskell